olgashabak-osh/github-repo-watcher-for-gen/README.md

 ## Notes

 - Server must be running to access Swagger UI
-- Repository format must be: owner/repo
+- Repository format must be: `owner/repo`
 - Returns 400 if format is invalid
 - Returns 404 if repository not found
 - Uses GitHub public API for fetching tags
+- SQLite is implemented using better-sqlite3 for compatibility with deployment environments

 ---